 This can give rise to significant differences in outcome or awards between the UK and/or EU member states.

-The courts in England and Wales enjoy a discretion in deciding how best to achieve fairness which, though dependent upon the specific facts of a case, may result in significant advantage to a party than a financial outcome in an EU member state, and vice versa.
+The courts in England and Wales enjoy discretion in deciding how best to achieve fairness which, though dependent upon the specific facts of a case, may result in a significant advantage to a party than a financial outcome in an EU member state, and vice versa.

 The Brussels II bis Regulation currently provides for automatic recognition of judgments between the UK and EU member states without the need for any special procedure.